What are the best dosage amounts of Methylfolate and Methylcobalamin for me?

-Consider this bundle until we get the chewable back in stock (mid to late Nov.): https://methyl-life.com/product/methylfolate-2-5-hydroxocobalamin-non-methylated-multi/ – [Take 2 Non-Methylated Multi capsules, 1/2 tablet of both the Methylfolate 2.5 and the Hydroxocobalamin to reach a similar daily dose of the Methylated Multivitamin chewable].
+Consider this bundle until we get the chewable back in stock (late Dec. or Jan.): https://methyl-life.com/product/methylfolate-2-5-hydroxocobalamin-non-methylated-multi/ – [Take 2 Non-Methylated Multi capsules, 1/2 tablet of both the Methylfolate 2.5 and the Hydroxocobalamin to reach a similar daily dose of the Methylated Multivitamin chewable].

 Get 3 products for less!